Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Introduction

 Additionally, \ac{US} imaging can be a lengthy and stress-inducing process, which may result in incorrect diagnoses.
-It is common to encounter classification errors among cases deemed normal, benign, malignant, or of uncertain nature \cite{schlumberger2015lenvatinib, wettasinghe2019diagnostic, nayak2020impact, singh2016diagnostic, kumar2020automated, ma2017ultrasound}.
+It is common to encounter classification errors among cases deemed normal, benign, malignant, or of uncertain nature \cite{nayak2020impact, kumar2020automated}.
 For a more precise diagnosis, a \ac{FNAB} is often conducted.
-Yet, this technique can be uncomfortable for patients, and inaccuracies by the practitioner can mistakenly label benign nodules as malignant, leading to unnecessary costs \cite{song2018fine, hahn2020comparison}.
+Yet, this technique can be uncomfortable for patients, and inaccuracies by the practitioner can mistakenly label benign nodules as malignant, leading to unnecessary costs \cite{hahn2020comparison}.
 The main issue is the selection of nodule characteristics critical for accurately differentiating between benign and malignant cancer.
-Various research efforts have delved into the use of conventional \ac{US} imaging to characterize different types of cancers, such as retinal \cite{ullah2019ensemble, saba2018fundus}, breast \cite{mughal2018removal, morais2023classification, diogo2023weakly, wang2023generalizable, mughal2018novel}, blood \cite{abbas2019automated, abbas2019plasmodium}, and \ac{TC}s \cite{wang2020comparison, qin2019diagnosis}.
-Despite these efforts, there remains a lack of accuracy in the methods available for effectively categorizing thyroid nodules (see Figure \ref{fig1}).
+Various research efforts have delved into the use of conventional \ac{US} imaging to characterize different types of cancers, such as retinal \cite{ullah2019ensemble}, breast \cite{ wang2023generalizable}, and thyroid \cite{wang2020comparison}.
+Despite these efforts, there remains a lack of accuracy in the methods available for effectively categorizing \acp{TN}, as depicted in Figure \ref{fig1}.

-The deployment of \ac{AI} technology is crucial in diminishing subjectivity and boosting the precision of pathological assessments, particularly for complex conditions like thyroid diseases \cite{wu2016classifier, zhang2019machine}.
-These advancements enhance the the analysis of images obtained through \ac{US} and expedite analysis times. \ac{ML} and \ac{DL} stand out as effective strategies for automating the differentiation of TNs in various contexts, including \ac{US}, fine-needle aspiration (FNA), and during thyroid surgical procedures \cite{sollini2018texture, yang2019creating}.
-The efficacy of these methodologies has been underscored in multiple research studies, as evidenced by \cite{abbad2021effective, taylor2019high, chandio2020decision, zhang2019machine, lee2021deep, buda2019management}.
+The deployment of \ac{AI} technology is crucial in diminishing subjectivity and boosting the precision of pathological assessments, particularly for complex conditions like thyroid diseases \cite{zhang2019machine}.
+These advancements enhance the analysis of images obtained through \ac{US} and expedite analysis times. \Ac{ML} and \ac{DL} stand out as effective \ac{AI}-based strategies for automating the differentiation of \acp{TN} in various contexts, including \ac{US}, fine-needle aspiration, and during thyroid surgical procedures \cite{ yang2019creating}.